kimkimani/guruspedia/content/articles/how-to-set-up-nodejs-express-server-for-react-app/index.md

 ### Conclusion

-Now that you have mastered How to Build a Node.js Express Server for React Apps, why not dive deeper and learn the [Complete Guide to Creating Flask APIs with React apps](https://guruspedia.com/a-complete-guide-to-creating-flask-apis-react-apps/) and use Flask API Resource sharing with React.
+Now that you have mastered How to create React Apps with a Node.js Express Server for , why not dive deeper and learn the [Complete Guide to Creating Flask APIs with React apps](https://guruspedia.com/a-complete-guide-to-creating-flask-apis-react-apps/) and use Flask API Resource sharing with React.

 Or do you want to take your React skills to a new height?
 Learn [How to Build and Implement Infinite Scroll in React Apps](https://guruspedia.com/how-to-build-and-implement-infinite-scroll-in-react-apps/).
 Get crazier learning this [Consuming GraphQL API with ReactJS](https://guruspedia.com/consuming-graphqL-api-with-reactjs/) Definitive guide.